Chaotic Inquiry – A dynamic system to engage adult learners

 Program Background – Skills for Education and Employment

-To fully understand the reasoning behind this proposal, it is necessary to position the Commonwealth Government’s support of the “…productive capabilities of human beings… ” (Garrick & Clegg, 2001, p.120) as manifested through the LLN program, SEE, and its predecessor the Language Literacy and Numeracy Program (LLNP).
+To fully understand the reasoning behind this proposal, it is necessary to position the Commonwealth Government’s support of the “…productive capabilities of human beings… ” (Garrick & Clegg, 2001, p.120) as manifested through a national LLN program.

 The program is a framework providing tools or mechanisms of governmentality, specifically – regulation, normalisation, examination, discipline and care (Foucault, 1990, p.75), which impacts teachers and learners alike.
 Positioning these mechanisms to produce capable societal members deems teachers as conduits of the program’s contractual obligations.
 One such obligation prescribes provider payments is based on the hours of student attendance.
 A teacher’s ongoing employment is reliant on payments received for the regulation, normalisation and discipline mechanisms, as practised through the monitoring and management of student attendance.
 This example outlines teachers’ responsibilities to, (a) ensure learners’ attendance is in accordance with their agreed training hours, (b) develop and maintain an environment which motivates learners to attend class, and (c) engage learners while in class.
 The alignment of this directive and the program objectives of work or future training with student-centred delivery methodologies, implies LLN teachers’ praxes should reflect a collaborative learning environment to ensure learners’ experience authentic, contextualised tasks which simultaneously engage them and prepare them for a work environment and lifelong learning.